Basque militant group ETA: ‘We really are sorry’

-MADRID (AP) — Basque militant group ETA says it is sorry for the pain that its armed campaign for Basque independence has caused, and vows not to return to violence.
+MADRID (AP) — The Basque militant group ETA on Friday offered an unprecedented apology for the pain caused during its more than four decades of armed campaign for independence from Spain and France, and vowed not to return to violence.

+ETA, which killed around 850 people including police, politicians and entrepreneurs, is due to announce its final dissolution early next month, ending one of Europe’s last standing violent nationalist conflicts.

+After nearly half a century of car bomb attacks, shootings and kidnappings, the group gave up its violent campaign in 2011.
+One year ago, the organization also handed over to authorities most of its remaining arsenal.

-In a statement published on Friday by Basque newspapers Beria and Gara, ETA acknowledges “its direct responsibility in causing pain during its armed trajectory, as well as its commitment to finally overcome the consequences of the conflict and to not fall into its repetition.”
+In a statement published on Friday by Basque newspapers Berria and Gara, ETA acknowledged its responsibility for the pain caused by assassinations, torture, kidnappings and people forced to leave the Basque country, in a vague reference not only to ETA’s victims but also to the plight of some of its own militants.

-ETA, which killed more than 800 people including police, politicians and entrepreneurs, will be announcing its final dissolution early next month, Basque regional broadcaster ETB reported this week.

 Most Read Nation & World Stories